statgen/pheweb/README.rst

      ./phenolist.py extract-phenocode-from-fname '^/home/watman/(.*).epacts.gz$'
      ./phenolist.py unique-phenocode

-D. If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for ``./phenolist.py``.
+4. If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for ``./phenolist.py``.

 No matter what you do, please run ``./phenolist.py verify`` when you are done to check that it worked correctly.
 At any point, you may run ``./phenolist.py view`` to view the current file.